Frequently Asked Questions

 http://127.0.0.2/

-So if you send yourself a message with any of those testpoints as URIs, the messages should match any SURBL intelligence you have installed.
+So if you send yourself a message with any of those testpoints as URIs, the messages should match any of our intelligence sets you are using.

 How can I send or receive messages mentioning blacklisted sites?